 - Used for: acne, wound healing, bleeding, skin disorders, colds, flu, sore throat, fevers, blood pressure, urinary tract infections, diarrhoea, inflammation in the digestive system, regulating mensturation, menstrual pain, arthritis, varicose veins, phlebitis and hemorrhoids.

-- Preperations: tea, tincture, essential oil, infused oil, poultice, suppository, cream, ointment.
+- Preparations: tea, tincture, essential oil, infused oil, poultice, suppository, cream, ointment.

 Yarrow has a broad anti-bacterial, antiseptic and antimicrobial action.
-It is also highly anti-inflammatory and especially effective against acne, spots and blemishes.
-Fresh Yarrow flowers and leaves made into a tincture are the main ingredients in my Acne Healing Extract.
+It’s also anti-inflammatory and especially effective against acne, spots and blemishes.
+Fresh Yarrow flowers and leaves are the main ingredients in my Acne Healing Extract.
 I also use Calendula and Arctic Thyme in the Acne Healing Extract.
 I find combining all three gives the best result.
-One of the active ingredients in Yarrow are flavanoids which are known to have powerful antioxidant effects.
-That effect, coupled with the anti-inflammatory and antibicrobal action makes Yarrow an excellent hydrating skincare herb and the reason I choose to use it in the following moisturisers:
+Yarrow is a powerful antioxidant due to flavonoids, one of it’s active ingredients.
+That makes it an excellent hydrating herb and the reason I use it in the following moisturisers:

-Yarrow has been used for centuries in herbal medicine and is one of the most all-round medicinal herbs there is.
-It is traditionally used for colds and flus, childhood diseases and as a remedy for the digestion.
-Yarrow is also well known as a woman’s herb and is for example used to regulate periods and period pain as well as many other women’s issues.
-It is considered to balance the blood and as an anti-inflammatory herb it has long been popular for arthritic conditions.
-If you would like to read about Yarrow in detail, you will find more information in my book about Icelandic herbs and their medicinal uses.
+Yarrow is one of the most all-round medicinal herbs there is.
+It’s traditional to use it for colds and flu’s, childhood diseases and as a remedy for the digestion.
+Yarrow is also a woman’s herb and is for example used to regulate periods as well as many other women’s issues.
+It balances the blood and has long been popular for arthritic conditions.
+If you want to read more about Yarrow, I recommend my book: Icelandic herbs and their medicinal uses.

-In vitro tests on Yarrow have shown its antibacterial and antiviral properties.1-4 Research on Yarrow has also shown it to reduce bleeding 9 and several research trials have shown the antioxidant effects of Yarrow.4-8
+In vitro tests on Yarrow show that it has antibacterial and antiviral properties.1-4 Research on Yarrow has also shown it to reduce bleeding 9 and several research trials have shown the antioxidant effects of Yarrow.4-8

 - Frey FM, Meyers R. Antibacterial activity of traditional medicinal plants used by Haudenosaunee peoples of New York State.
 BMC Complement Altern Med.
 2010 Nov 6; 10(1):64.
 [Previous Epub.]